 Make Sure You Maintain a Safe Distance From Bodies of Water

 It would be best if you were 100 feet away from any body of water.
-Examples include lakes, rivers, or the ocean.
-The water table might become too high if you were to install an inground pool.
+Examples include lakes, rivers, and the ocean.
+The water table might become too high if you install an inground pool.
 Other factors already raise the water table, such as rainfall and snow.

 If you are determined to build a pool that is near a body of water, you have four options to ensure the depth of the water table: